mindbeam/mindbase/GLOSSARY.md

 Noun.
 A declarative or final state in which elements or subgroups of a given cohort have become "sufficiently" aligned by whatever standard.

 We may wish to use the dictionary-synonymous term "Converged" (Noun) to refer to this final state.
-However, given that it may be readily conflated with the continuous, aggregate process of [Convergence](./GLOSSARY.md#convergence) which is a crucial differentiation for our purposes here.
+However, caution should be exercised, given that it may be readily conflated with the continuous, aggregate process of [Convergence](./GLOSSARY.md#convergence).

 ## Convergence